 The impact on dispatchers will be significant, with an already stressful and difficult job becoming much more complicated as they are expected to handle text, video and chat sessions alongside voice calls.

-Many commercial contact centers have already been through this process with the introduction and expansion of multi-channel and now omnichannel digital customer experience technology over the last few years.
+Many commercial contact centers have already been through this process with the introduction and expansion of multi-channel and omnichannel digital customer experience technology.

-As a supplier of workflow software for call handling to both 9-1-1 centers and commercial contact centers, we have seen with our own eyes where each could help the other.
+As a supplier of workflow software for call handling to both 9–1–1 centers and commercial contact centers, we have seen where each could help the other.

 Systemise for performance

-In commercial contact centers, if a caller happens to get connected to a more skilled and experienced agent who solves their problem much faster, then that’s their good luck; and their bad luck if the opposite occurs and they find themselves speaking to an inexperienced or poorly trained agent.
+In commercial contact centers, if a caller gets connected to a skilled and experienced agent who solves their problem quickly, that’s their good luck; and their bad luck if the opposite occurs and they find themselves speaking to an inexperienced or poorly trained agent.

-While the repercussions of this are generally not terribly serious in a contact center, it could be a matter of life or death in a PSAP.
+While the repercussions of this aren’t terribly serious in a contact center, it could be a matter of life or death in a PSAP.
 The level of skill or experience of a dispatcher, or their ability to use a piece of technology, should never be the difference between saving a life and not.

-As the systems and technologies used by emergency dispatchers get more complex, they must be given tools which simplify and systemise the job.
-Triage workflow does just that by providing a single user interface to various systems, including the CAD (Computer Aided Dispatch), and by providing intelligent guidance during the call.
+As the systems and technologies used by emergency dispatchers get more complex, they must be given tools which simplify the job.
+Triage workflow does that by providing a single user interface to various systems, including the CAD (Computer Aided Dispatch), and by providing intelligent guidance during the call.

 The triage workflow can prompt the dispatcher to ask questions and allow them to take actions based on the responses — including assigning priority levels, asking follow-up questions, or dispatching appropriate response services and messages via the CAD.

-Having got used to this way of working with commercial contact centers, it was a surprise when we saw one of the largest and busiest 9-1-1 command centers in the US still using paper-based scripts and rolodecks to triage incoming calls.
+Having got used to this way of working with commercial contact centers, it was a surprise to see one of the largest and busiest 9–1–1 command centers in the US still using paper-based scripts to triage incoming calls.

-A screen-based system that can automatically move on to the next step depending on what the dispatcher inputs saves an enormous amount of time in each call, and improves accuracy, consistency and speed of response.
+A screen-based system that automatically moves to the next step depending on what the dispatcher inputs saves an enormous amount of time in calls, and improves accuracy, consistency and speed of response.
 It’s also much easier to update the system and manage version control.

 Intelligent triage with complete control

-The most common complaint among the many PSAPs we have spoken to this past year is that they cannot write medical workflows or introduce changes to enhance and optimize their responses to incoming emergency calls.
+The most common complaint among PSAPs we have spoken to is that they cannot write medical workflows or introduce changes to enhance and optimize their responses to incoming emergency calls.
 A triage workflow system allows EMS teams and physicians to ‘own’ the responsibility for how they process and set priorities for all medical emergency calls.

-Whatever workflow software you use to do the job should be seamlessly integrated with Computer-Aided Dispatch (CAD) systems.
-It should also capture the detail of every interaction to enable managers and specialists to analyse performance and adjust workflows over time to achieve continuous improvement.
+Whatever workflow software is used should be seamlessly integrated with Computer-Aided Dispatch (CAD) systems.
+It should also capture the detail of every interaction to enable managers and specialists to analyze performance and adjust workflows to achieve continuous improvement.
 Such powerful data insights can deliver ongoing and measurable gains in dispatch times, resource accuracy, caller experience and operational efficiency.